 We won't recommend that you redirect all broken links because that can create a redirect loop which hurts SEO.
 There are a couple of great tools that can help you identify broken links on your page.
 Google Search Console is one and another great tool is this free Broken Link Checker.

 Images can be very useful in making a website attractive.
 But you have the skill and creativity to create them.
 We recommend that if you are not able to create one, then get someone who can do it better for you.

 This is one big error on websites that can seriously hurt user experience.
 Not having a search box or having a dysfunctional search box can turn off people instantly.

-Many people use the search box to find content especially when conducting a research.
+Many people use the search box to find content, especially when conducting research.
 Always check to ensure that your internal search box is functional.

 12. Forgetting About SEO

 Except you have a huge budget to spend on advertising and you have other ways to drive traffic and marketing success for your website, building a website without SEO considerations is like emptying your huge investment in the trash can.

 SEO will drive traffic naturally and that will come with sales.
 So, take SEO very seriously.